ibm-cloud-docs/account/catalog-opbundle-tutorial.md

 1. From the Version list table, click the row that contains your operator.
 1. Review your version details from the Review the version details section.
 There are no actions that you need to take.
 When you are ready to move on, click **Next**.

-## Add security and compliance controls
-{: #catalog-opbundle-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Add end user license agreements
 {: #catalog-opbundle-license}